webdevelopers-eu/z-template/README.md

 Marko, HyperHTMLELement, LitElement, Polymer, Svelte, Blaze.js, DoT.js, Swig, Handlebars.js, Hogan.js, and more?

-Tired of constantly worrying about updates breaking your code?
+Are you looking for a straightforward way to convert your data into HTML without any stress?
+Tired of worrying about updates breaking your code?
+Simplify your life with Z Template, a reliable and self-sufficient template engine that gets the job done and stays put.

-Simplify your life with Z Template, a reliable and here-to-stay template engine that just works.
+Our templating solution distinguishes itself from others by focusing on a select number of carefully crafted manipulation features that cater to all your design needs.
+We don't aim to be a jack-of-all-trades.
+Our decades of experience in web development have honed in on what you require and what you don't, providing only what truly matters.

-Our templating solution stands out from the rest by utilizing DOM manipulation techniques, making it the best choice for HTML/XML compatibility and security.
+We use exclusively DOM manipulation techniques, making it the best choice for HTML/XML compatibility and security.
 Unlike other template engines that treat templates as strings and are prone to XSS and unescaped text, we rely on portable DOM manipulation and powerful XPath selectors, eliminating these vulnerabilities and many other problems.

 Our use of HTML 5 `<template>` tags and `z-var` attributes also provide a clean and organized view in the browser, with templating instructions